llsoftsec/llsoftsecbook/book.md

 ## JIT compiler vulnerabilities
 \missingcontent{Write section on JIT compiler vulnerabilities}

+# Covert channels and side-channels

+A large class of attacks make use of so-called side-channels, which are defined below.
+The class is so big that in this book we devote the next two chapters to such attacks.
+Side-channels have enough complexity to discuss them separately first in this chapter.

+Side-channels are a special class of covert channels.
+A **covert channel**\index{covert channel} is communication channel between two entities in a system that are not supposed to be allowed to communicate that way.
+A **side-channel**\index{side-channel} is a covert channel where one end is a victim of an attack.
+In other words, the difference between a covert channel and a side-channel is whether both entities intent to communicate, in which case we talk about a covert channel.
+If one entity does not intent to communicate, but the other entity nonetheless extracts some data from the first, it is called a side-channel attack.
+The entity not intending to communicate, and hence being attacked, is called the victim\index{victim}.

+The rest of this chapter mostly describes a variety of common covert channel mechanisms.
+It does not aim to differentiate much on whether both ends intend to cooperate on the communication, or whether one end is a victim under attack of the other end.

+In the next few sections we'll explore a common few channels that can be used as covert channels.

+## Cache covert channels

+[Caches](https://en.wikipedia.org/wiki/Cache_(computing))\index{cache} are used
+in almost every computing system.
+They are small and much faster memories than the main memory.
+They automatically keep the most frequently used data that programs access.
+Various techniques exist where a covert communication can happen between processes that share a cache, without the processes having rights to read or write to the same memory locations.
+To understand how these techniques work, one needs to understand typical organization and operation of a cache.

+### Typical cache architecture

+\missingcontent{Add a description of how a cache operates - as far as is necessary to explain the cache covert channel techniques.}

+### Flush + Reload

+### Prime + Probe

+## Timing covert channels

+## Resource contention channels

+## Predictor aliasing channels

+\missingcontent{Should we also discuss more "covert" channels here such as power analysis, etc?}

 # Physical access side-channel attacks

 \missingcontent{Write chapter on physical access side-channel attacks.}